RetroDECK/components/archive_later/dosbox-x/README.md

 Key concepts
 - Base image — `win98.vhd` (or `win31.vhd`) shared by all games for that OS.
-- Differencing child — a per-run/per-game image that stores only writes relative to the base (created with IMGMAKE -link).
-Keeps base pristine.
+ - Differencing child — a per-game image that stores only writes relative to the base.
+The child is created in the guest runtime using `cvhdmake -f -l <parent> <child>` as part of the autoexec; the child is then mounted as C: (so it holds both game files and savedata), keeping the base pristine.
 - Save layer — optional per-game save overlay.

 Image layering and recommended commands